bernardopg/unhook-youtube-extension/README.md

 - Font Awesome for the beautiful icons
 - Google Fonts for the Inter typeface
 - The Chrome Extension development community
+- YouTube for providing a platform to customize

 ## 🐛 Bug Reports & Feature Requests